bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/format.md

 ### Avoid comparing formatted date values to static values

 Most of the time, the formatting returned by `format()` is consistent.
-However, this might change in the future and isn't guaranteed for all the languages — output variations are by design and allowed by the specification.
+However, this might change in the future and isn’t guaranteed for all the languages — output variations are by design and allowed by the specification.
 Most notably, the IE and Edge browsers insert bidirectional control characters around dates, so the output text will flow properly when concatenated with other text.

 For this reason you cannot expect to be able to compare the results of `format()` to a static value: